Custody

 Legal custody refers to a parent’s right to make important decisions about the child’s upbringing, including matters related to education, healthcare, and religion, including religious education.
 Courts may award:

 Physical custody determines where the child will live.
+Legal custody is most often a separate matter, though every case is unique.
 Arrangements may include:

-• Joint Physical Custody – The child spends significant time with both parents.
+The child spends significant time with both parents, determined by a parenting plan.

-• Sole Physical Custody – The child resides with one parent, though the other parent may have limited visitation rights.
+The child resides with one parent; other parent may have limited visitation rights.

 Factors Considered in Custody Cases: